Tag: Stephen Doughty

 The below Parliamentary question was asked by Stephen Doughty on 2016-03-08.

-To ask the Secretary of State for International Development, if she will publish the memoranda of understanding between her Department and the Ministry of Defence on international humanitarian law.
+To ask the Secretary of State for International Development, what guidance her Department has issued to the (a) Ministry of Defence and (b) Home Office on international humanitarian law on UK operations in the Mediterranean.

 Mr Desmond Swayne